fabriziogiordano/policy/terms-of-service.md

 5. Subscriptions and Purchases
 ------------------------------

 **VIMEO PLUS AND PRO:** In addition to offering Basic (free) Vimeo memberships, we offer Vimeo Plus and Vimeo PRO subscriptions.
 Please see our subscription pages for current [Plus](/plus) and [PRO](/pro) features and pricing.
 Features and prices are subject to change.
 Storage limits are calculated based upon source files.
 We may also offer add-on features and packages.
-Vimeo PRO users who wish to obtain additional storage may request an enterprise solution by contacting [enterprise@vimeo.com](mailto:enterprise@vimeo.com).
+Vimeo PRO users who wish to obtain additional storage may request an enterprise solution by contacting us here: [vimeo.com/help/contact](/help/contact).
 All fees may be subject to taxes.

 **CANCELATION AND REFUNDS:** Users who purchase annual subscriptions have thirty (30) days after their purchase to cancel and receive a full refund.
 Users who purchase monthly subscriptions have five (5) days after purchase to cancel and receive a full refund.
 After the cancelation period ends, all purchases are final and all fees paid are non-refundable, even if your account is later terminated by Vimeo.
 If you have questions, please [contact us](/help/contact).